About the skin and cancer

 - Break out in rashes or spots, similar to acne

 Radiotherapy can also affect your skin.
 The skin in the treatment area can get red and sore.
 The skin on the opposite side of your body from where you have treatment may also get sore because that’s where the radiotherapy beam comes out of the body.
 It usually starts to heal around 2 to 4 weeks after your treatment finishes.

 Some people get very sore skin when they have radiotherapy.
 The skin may peel badly or leak fluid.
 If this happens to you, your doctor will stop your treatment for a while to let your skin recover.
 They may also give you creams to help the skin heal.

 After treatment, skin in the radiotherapy area will be more sensitive to the sun.
 There is information about caring for your skin during radiotherapy in the treatment section.

-If the environment you are in hot or cold it can have an affect on your skin.
+If the environment you are in is hot or cold it can have an affect on your skin.
 Both can make your skin dry.
-If it is hot you may sweat more and this can also have an impact if your skin is more delicate.
+If it is hot you may sweat more, and this can also have an impact if your skin is more delicate.

 Keeping your skin clean, dry and moisturised will help to keep it healthy.
 What you need to do may change depending on the factors above.

 This section is about general cancer symptoms and treatment side effects.
 If you are worried about skin cancer symptoms, go to the skin cancer symptoms page and the symptoms of melanoma skin cancer page.

 Question about cancer?
 Contact our information nurse team